 It's all about balancing hormones and not about calorie counting.

 Bullet Proof Coffee

-We talk about Bullet Proof coffee which is a big deal in the Keto Diet world – that instead of sugar and cream, you put butter and coconut oil in your coffee so that it doesn’t spike your insulin while you’re in the fasting window.
-It is a great way to help you transition to the new lifestyle.
+We talk about Bullet Proof coffee which is a big deal in the Keto Diet world – that instead of sugar and cream, you put butter and coconut oil in your coffee so that it doesn't spike your insulin while you're in the fasting window.
+It is a great way to help you transition to a new lifestyle.

 She also says that if you're eating a healthy amount of sugar and carbs, you'll be able to make it until 10 am without getting hungry.
 If you're trying to lose weight, your body will pull from the fat in the coffee to burn instead of your fat stores.

 Stress, Sleep and Insulin and Blood Sugar are All Related

 As moms, we almost wear a badge of honor that going on 4-5 hours of sleep means you're strong!
 So she works with her clients on creating a lifestyle so they can get 7-8 hours of sleep every night.

 She teaches women techniques on how to manage their stress since she isn't a magician and can't make stress go away (wink, wink).